How can you read your kids a bedtime story when you're away?

 Keeping bedtime calm and screen-free

 The point isn't a device — it's a voice.
 Dim the lights, let your child close their eyes, and let their imagination build the pictures while they listen.
-That quiet, screen-free wind-down is exactly how a bedtime story is meant to work, and it's where audio in a parent's own voice does something a video never can.
+That quiet, screen-free wind-down is exactly how a bedtime story is meant to work, and it's where audio in a parent's own voice can do something a video never can.

 See how it works